zonzorp/zonzorp.github.io/ITResources.md

 * [OwnCloud](https://owncloud.org)
 * [ElasticSearch training schedule](https://training.elastic.co/location/VirtualTimeZone_CST/CDT)

-I run none of these.
+I manage none of these websites, and I am not in any way affiliated with them personally.